PostHog/posthog.com/contents/blog/the-posthog-array-1-28-0.md

 - Staff Software Engineer
 - Senior C++/Clickhouse Engineer

 Don't see a role for you?
-We're always looking for exceptional people, reach out!
-Check out our [Careers page](https://posthog.com/careers) for more info.
+We're always looking for exceptional people, so reach out to us via our [Careers page](https://posthog.com/careers) for more info.

 <hr/>